mapsam/mapsam.github.io/posts/_posts/2014-06-03-first-letter-css.markdown

 extra_css: "first-letter.css"
 ---

 I stumbled upon [an article](http://www.vox.com/a/internet-maps) the other day that caught my eye.
-In particular - the usage of a CSS technique I had never seen before... **::first-letter**.
+In particular - the usage of a CSS technique I had never seen before... <span>::first-letter</span>.

 Who knew!?
 I surely did not.